Gain Valuable Knowledge in Liberty University’s Minor in Special Education Online

 While pursuing our online special education minor, our professors will equip you with the skills needed to successfully manage a classroom, provide encouragement, and diffuse tense situations.
 In this rewarding minor, you can watch children thrive as a direct result of the knowledge you’ll gain in our online classes.

 Why Choose Liberty University’s Online Minor in Special Education?

-Liberty University’s Minor in Special Education is offered completely online just like our Bachelor’s degree in Special Education Interdisciplinary Studies, allowing you to remain active in your job, with your family, and in your community without the worry of having to take courses on a campus.
+Liberty University’s Minor in Special Education is offered completely online just like our Bachelor of Science in Special Education Interdisciplinary Studies.
+This online format allows you to remain active in your job, with your family, and in your community without the worry of having to take courses on campus.

-What Will You Learn in Our Minor in Special Education Online Program?
+What Will You Learn in Our Minor in Special Education Online?

 - EDSP 360 – Learning and Behavior Problems

 - EDSP 370 – Intervention for Students with Intellectual Disabilities

 - EDSP 410 – Instructional Adaption for Special Education

 - EDSP 429 – Survey of Trends in Special Education

 - or EDUC 307 – Instructional Practices for Differentiated Instruction